Schur functions in noncommuting variables: Background

 \begin{example} $s_{21}= \det = h_{21} -h_3\qquad s_{22/1}= \det = h_{12}-h_3 = h_{21} -h_3$ \end{example}

-We now turn our attention to the second Hopf algebra of interest to us, the graded \emph{Hopf algebra of symmetric functions in noncommuting variables}, $\NCSym$, where $\NCSym ^0 = \spam \{1\}$ and {the} $n$th graded piece for $n\geq 1$ has the following bases \svw{\cite{RS}}, known respectively as the $n$th graded piece of the \emph{$m$-, $p$-, $e$-, $h$-basis of $\NCSym$}, where these functions are defined as follows, given a set partition $\pi \vdash [n]$.
+We now turn our attention to the second Hopf algebra of interest to us, the graded \emph{Hopf algebra of symmetric functions in noncommuting variables}, $\NCSym$, where \sagan{$\langle \langle\cdot \rangle\rangle$ means that the variables do not commute,} $\NCSym ^0 = \spam \{1\}$ and {the} $n$th graded piece for $n\geq 1$ has the following bases \svw{\cite{RS}}, known respectively as the $n$th graded piece of the \emph{$m$-, $p$-, $e$-, $h$-basis of $\NCSym$}, \svwtwo{ }where these functions are defined as follows, given a set partition $\pi \vdash [n]$.

 The \emph{monomial symmetric function in $\NCSym$}, $m_\pi$, is given by summed over all tuples $(i_1, i_2, \ldots , i_n)$ with $i_j=i_k$ if and only if $j$ and $k$ are in the same block of $\pi$.

 \begin{example} $m_{13/2}=x_1x_2x_1+x_2x_1x_2+x_1x_3x_1+x_3x_1x_3+x_2x_3x_2+x_3x_2x_3+\cdots$ \end{example}